Your preferences have been updated.

 Savaneta’s proximity and easy access to the sea has made this area popular within the local fishing community.
 Visitors will enjoy mingling with islanders at Zeerovers, a fisherman's wharf-cum-roadhouse promising a heady mix of local flavours.
 A counter near the entrance sells freshly caught fish to take away.
 Patrons can also have the fish prepared on the premises and then enjoy it on the waterside deck among the seasoned locals discussing the latest town news over a few ice-cold Balashi beers.

-Savaneta is home to the Roly Bislick Olympic Pool complex, the training grounds for Aruba’s elite swimmers and synchronised swimmers and host to many international competitions.
+Savaneta in Aruba is home to the Roly Bislick Olympic Pool complex, the training grounds for Aruba’s elite swimmers and synchronised swimmers and host to many international competitions.
 The Marine Barracks Savaneta is also based here, housing the Royal Netherlands Navy, the Netherlands Marine Corps, the Netherlands Coastguard and the Aruban Military.

 Savaneta was the very first capital of Aruba!